namastack/namastack-outbox/README.md

 ## Metrics

-The `namastack-outbox-metrics` module provides metrics for Outbox records and integrates automatically with Micrometer and Spring Boot Actuator.
+The `namastack-outbox-metrics` module provides comprehensive metrics for Outbox records and partition distribution, integrating automatically with Micrometer and Spring Boot Actuator.

 ### Prerequisites